Sunday was a day of fierce winds and rain, but fortunately the August Bank Holiday Monday brought calmer and drier weather for our Wisewoman walk.

 At the top of Zennor Hill we reached the Logan Stone.
 Cassandra instructed Jason where to place his feet and the correct way to move the stone.

-Here is some information on the site:
+Here is information on the site:

 This extraordinary set of stone outcrops holds many unusual features, from rock basins to zoomorphic forms – deep fissures, runnels, voids, chamber-like enclosures and holed stones, that it would be difficult not to believe that it would have held an important place in pre-historic cosmologies.
 Some rock formations are uncannily like the quoits that occupy the flat land between zennor hill, carn zennor and sperris croft.